A Land Before Time

 Some of New Zealand’s most stunning waterfalls are in Te Urewera.
 They are easily accessible by taking some short walks to them (or taking the Great Walk mentioned above).

-The mascot for Te Urewera sums up the best aspects of the park: the luscious native forest with a 22-metre high waterfall nestled in the middle.
-To see the falls, you can travel over Lake Waikaremoana by boat or take the Great Walk for about 53km.
+The mascot for Te Urewera sums up the best aspects of the park: the luscious native forest with a 22m (72ft) high waterfall nestled in the middle.
+To see the falls, you can travel over Lake Waikaremoana by boat or take the Great Walk for about 53km (33 miles).

 Short Walks in Te Urewera